functionland/fula-api/docs/wnfs-comparison.md

 **Very rough overall scores (for the current codebases):**

-- **Fula encryption subsystem:** **9.0 / 10**
+- **Fula encryption subsystem:** **~9.1 / 10**
   - Strong primitives and a design tailored to an IPFS/S3‑like gateway.
   - Metadata privacy and structure hiding excellent in FlatNamespace mode.
-  - Sharing is now **fully integrated** with permission‑checked, expiry‑validated, path‑scoped access.
+  - Sharing is now **fully integrated**, including snapshot vs temporal modes, subtree‑level capabilities, secret links, and async inbox‑based sharing.
-  - Key rotation is now **fully integrated** with `kek_version` in object metadata and bulk rotation via `rotate_bucket()`.
+  - Key rotation is **fully integrated** with `kek_version` in object metadata and bulk rotation via `rotate_bucket()`.
-  - Remaining gap: asynchronous offline sharing protocol and per‑node ratchet‑style forward secrecy; streaming and HAMT‑style indexing are now implemented.
+  - Remaining gaps are mainly around per‑node ratchet‑style forward secrecy and fully sharded, diff/merge‑capable forests for extremely large trees.

 - **WNFS private filesystem:** **9.2 / 10**
   - Extremely strong model for a general private filesystem, with rich sharing and revision semantics.